Glacier (band)

 Glacier (styled as GLACIER) is a visual kei rock band from Okinawa, Japan.
 Makoto, Nao and Aki have been friends since they were elementary schoolchildren.
 The three members started the band in Okinawa.
 They released a CD single Nangoku Shōjo from a Japanese record label Crown Records on 23 July 2008.

 Biography

+Origin

 Glacier means a mass of ice on the mountains or rivers.
-When the band was in Okinawa, they were not conscious of Okinawa at first.
-So, when they decided on the band name, they chose the thing which is not in Okinawa.
-But, since they used Okinawan scale, their music style might be categorised as Okinawan music.
+Originating in Okinawa, their music style might be categorised as Okinawan music.

+Move to Tokyo

-After the band moved to Tokyo, they thought that they should open their Okinawan spirits which were hiding inside.
-They expressed the intention on the lyrics of the title song "Nangoku Shōjo" from the first CD single Nangoku Shōjo.
+The band then moved to Tokyo.
+They expressed the intention to retain Okinawan influence on the lyrics of the title song "Nangoku Shōjo" from the first CD single Nangoku Shōjo.
 Makoto, who wrote the lyrics, told that he constructed the words for the listeners to remind southern islands because he wanted them to understand easily the band's hometown and feelings.
 From this way of thinking, the band has begun to widen the Okinawan club pops as the point in their Okinawan entertainment.